 - Phi Beta Kappa, Summa Cum Laude with High Honors

 - Virginia Polytechnic Institute and State University, 2013-14

 - University of Virginia, 2003-2010

-“‘Sportes and Pastimes, done by Number’: Mathematical Games in Early Modern England,” in Playthings in Early Modernity: Party Games, Word Games, ed. by Allison Levy (Medieval Institute Press: 2017).
+Jessica Marie Otis, “‘Sportes and Pastimes, done by Number’: Mathematical Games in Early Modern England,” in Playthings in Early Modernity: Party Games, Word Games, Mind Games, ed. by Allison Levy (Medieval Institute Publications: 2017).

 Select Other Publications

 - “Gender Inclusivity in Six Degrees,” with Scott Weingart, Six Degrees of Francis Bacon blog, January 2016.

 - “Tales from the Raw NER Data,” Six Degrees of Francis Bacon blog, October-November 2014.

 - “Identifying and Referencing Network Data,” Six Degrees of Francis Bacon blog, November 26, 2014.